 Kyambura gorge is popular for its primate population and the main place with the habituated chimpanzees in Queen Elizabeth national park.
 These are tracked either in the morning or in the afternoon.
 Within maramagambo forest, you can also find many other animal species including; kobs, monkeys, antelopes, birds and many more.
 The guests are always given 1 hour to spend with the chimps as they take some photos of them.

 The forest is located in Queen Elizabeth National Park and moves from the edge of Kichumbayobo through Lake Edward.
 This is a good forest for climbing the mountains and having nature walks.
-The half day treks give you a chance of finding the portions of crater lakes.
-You have an opportunity of having a nature walk in this forest and see many animals including; baboons, L’hoest monkeys, vervet monkeys, red tailed monkeys, chimps, black and white colobus monkeys and the blue monkeys.
-There are also the bat and hunter’s cave that gives great experience to the guests.
+The half-day treks give you a chance of finding the portions of crater lakes.
+You have an opportunity of having a nature walk in this forest and see many animals including; baboons, L’hoest monkeys, vervet monkeys, red-tailed monkeys, chimps, black and white colobus monkeys and the blue monkeys.
+There are also the bat and hunter’s cave that gives a great experience to the guests.

 How to get to Queen Elizabeth National Park

-By road : The park can be accessed most easily from Kampala.
-The common tarmac road from Kampala via Mbarara town and Bushenyi will lead you to the center of the park, passing 22 km from Mweya peninsula.
+By road: The park can be accessed most easily from Kampala.
+The common tarmac road from Kampala via Mbarara town and Bushenyi will lead you to the center of the park, passing 22 km from the Mweya peninsula.
 It takes between 5 to 6 hours to drive from Kampala to Queen Elizabeth National Park.
-En route to the park, the guests can enjoy short detours to Lake Mburo national Park, Rwenzori Mountains and Kibale National Park.
-The park can be accessed from the south from Bwindi forest.
+En route to the park, the guests can enjoy short detours to Lake Mburo National Park, Rwenzori Mountains and Kibale National Park.
+The park can be accessed from the south of the Bwindi Forest.

-By Air travel : The charter flights can be arranged to existing airstrips of Kasese, Ishasha and Mweya.
-These can be operated on daily basis.
+By Air travel: The charter flights can be arranged to existing airstrips of Kasese, Ishasha and Mweya.
+These can be operated on a daily basis.